cargo-prebuilt/ink-cross-images/README.md

 Info:
 - experimental - Has not been extensively tested.
 - bleeding - Has barely been tested.
+- amd64 - Only available on amd64 platforms.
 - nightly-only - Only builds and ships a nightly rust image.
   (Also is probably a [tier 3 rust target](https://doc.rust-lang.org/nightly/rustc/platform-support.html))